bedita/docs/source/overview.rst

 * create relations between objects
 * give access permissions to endpoints and objects to some roles
 * set configuration settings and view system information and relevant events
+* model your objects
+* setup configurations and much more

 Through its dynamic permission system keep in mind that users having different roles may perform different actions: